|Values are valid only on day of printing.|

 Aids in the diagnosis of sialidosis and galactosialidosis

-In addition to primary neuraminidase deficiency disorders, galactosialidosis is an autosomal recessive lysosomal storage disease associated with a combined deficiency of beta-galactosidase and neuraminidase secondary to a defect in the cathepsin A protein.
-The disorder can be classified into 3 subtypes based on age of onset and clinical presentation.
-Typical clinical presentation is coarse facial features, cherry-red spots, and skeletal changes, especially of the spine.
-The early infantile form is associated with fetal hydrops, kidney problems, and early death.
-The late infantile form typically presents with dysostosis multiplex, hepatosplenomegaly, and/or heart valve problems.
-The juvenile/adult form is typically characterized by progressive neurologic degeneration, ataxia, and/or angiokeratomas.
-The incidence of the juvenile/adult form is greater in individuals of Japanese ancestry.
+Galactosialidosis is an autosomal recessive lysosomal storage disease associated with a combined deficiency of neuraminidase and beta-galactosidase secondary to a defect in the cathepsin A protein.
+Clinical features are those typically associated with LSD including coarse facial features, cherry-red spots, and skeletal dysplasia.
+The disorder can be classified into 3 subtypes that vary with respect to age of onset and clinical presentation.
+The early infantile form is associated with fetal hydrops, visceromegaly, skeletal and ophthalmologic disorders, and early death.
+The late infantile form typically presents with short stature, dysostosis multiplex, coarse facial features, hepatosplenomegaly, and heart valve problems.
+The juvenile/adult form is characterized by progressive neurologic degeneration, ataxia, cognitive disability, and/or angiokeratomas.
+Most of the juvenile/adult onset cases have been found in individuals of Japanese ancestry.
+A diagnosis of galactosialidosis is obtained by demonstrating a combined deficiency of neuraminidase and beta-galactosidase in lymphocytes or cultured skin fibroblasts.

 >0.10 nmol/min/mg Prot